ItsZyad/dClasses/README.md

 ### A Little More on Access Modifiers

 The class we defined above is consisted solely of public attributes and methods, but what if we wanted to lock access to some attributes such that they can only be freely modified inside the class (or its subclasses).
-To do that, we use double asterisks for private attributes and triple asterisks for protected attributes;
+To do that, you can use double asterisks for private attributes and triple asterisks for protected attributes;

 ```DenizenScript
 SampleStudent_Class: